autofillHints property Null safety

 A list of strings that helps the autofill service identify the type of this text input.

-When set to null or empty, the text input will not send any autofill related information to the platform.
-As a result, it will not participate in autofills triggered by a different AutofillClient, even if they're in the same AutofillScope.
+When set to null or empty, this text input will not send its autofill information to the platform, preventing it from participating in autofills triggered by a different AutofillClient, even if they're in the same AutofillScope.
 Additionally, on Android and web, setting this to null or empty will disable autofill for this text field.

 The minimum platform SDK version that supports Autofill is API level 26 for Android, and iOS 10.0 for iOS.